arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 Calling `ctrl->updateRegs(*this);` will copy back the content of yours registers to the expansion object held by the controller, so that if you get another (perhaps in a different function) you don't lose any changes you made elsewhere.
+For an example look to a digital expansion execute function.

 ### Mandatory functions to be implemented in NewExpansionExpansion class